 - Select the COM port corresponding to the bootloader.
 If you do not know which COM port to select, go to the Device Manager and look in the “Ports (COM & LPT)” section.

 - Click the “Program” button.
 You will see a message warning you that your device’s firmware is about to be erased and asking you if you are sure you want to proceed: click Yes.

 - It will take a few seconds to erase the Maestro’s existing firmware and load the new firmware.
 Do not disconnect the Maestro during the upgrade.

-- Once the upgrade is complete, the Firmware Upgrade window will close, the Maestro will disconnect from your computer once again, and it will reappear as it was before.
+- Once the upgrade is complete, the Firmware Upgrade window will close, the Maestro will disconnect from your computer, and it will reappear.
 If there is only one Maestro plugged in to your computer, the Maestro Control Center will connect to it.
 Check the firmware version number and make sure that it now indicates the latest version of the firmware.

 If you have problems during or after the firmware upgrade, then it is possible that you loaded the wrong firmware onto your Maestro or some other problem corrupted the firmware.
 The solution is to retry the firmware upgrade procedure above.
 Even if your Maestro is not recognized at all by your computer and you see no sign of life from it, the instructions in step 6 and Section 4.f.1 can help you get the Maestro into bootloader mode.
 If you continue to have trouble after trying multiple times, please email us for assistance.